 The law says employers must make sure there’s an adequate supply of fresh air (ventilation) in enclosed areas of the workplace.
 This has not changed during the pandemic.

-- mechanical ventilation using fans and ducts to bring in fresh air from outside, or
+- mechanical ventilation - fans and ducts bring in fresh air from outside

-This guidance will apply in most workplaces – it will help you and your workers:
+This guidance will help you and your workers:

 - identify poorly ventilated areas